Cayson-S/A_Star/README.md

 <p>&emsp;Another important aspect of performance is memory usage.
 As the problem gets bigger and
 bigger, it becomes more difficult to store all the possible moves in memory, making the game more likely to be unsolvable.
 The "Memory" section in Table 1 shows the memory usage of each heuristic.
-Each heuristic's median value is much closer to the minimum than the maximum, suggesting a rightskewed distribution.
+Each heuristic's median value is much closer to the minimum than the maximum, suggesting a right-skewed distribution.
 These distributions have large extreme values, but most of the data is closer to the median.
 Considering this, all the medians of the heuristics beat the baseline considerably, and the Manhattan Distance heuristic holds the least minimum, median, and maximum nodes in memory.